“INHERIT THE WIND” AND THE SCOPES TRIAL

-The Scopes Trial, officially The State of Tennessee v.
-John Thomas Scopes and typically referred to as the Scopes Monkey Trial, was a famous trial in 1925.
-In it, a substitute high school teacher — John Scopes — was accused of violating Tennessee’s Butler Act, which made it unlawful to teach human evolution in any state-funded school.
+The Scopes Trial was officially The State of Tennessee v.
+John Thomas Scopes.
+The trial is usually referred to as the Scopes Monkey Trial.
+It was held in Tennessee in 1925.
+In it, John Scopes was accused of violating Tennessee’s Butler Act, which made it unlawful to teach human evolution in any state-funded school.

 The trial was deliberately staged in the town of Dayton, Tennessee to attract publicity.
 Scopes was unsure whether he actually had taught evolution, but he purposely incriminated himself so the case would have a defendant.

 William Jennings Bryan argued for the prosecution, Clarence Darrow for Scopes and the defense.
 The trial publicized the Fundamentalist–Modernist Controversy.
 This pitted Modernists who believed evolution and religion were reconcilable against Fundamentalists, who believed the word of God (as revealed in the bible) was the encapsulation of all human knowledge.

 Scopes was found guilty and fined $100, though the verdict was overturned on a technicality.
 Despite all the publicity and hoopla, the issue was never settled to anyone’s satisfaction.
 Even today, it is a political, religious and emotional issue today, which doesn’t say much about our ability to advance our society.

 Fanaticism and ignorance is forever busy and needs feeding.